UCSD-Global-TIES/react-schoolhouse-ghana/README.md

 2. Then, the database server **MongoDB**
 > [Install MongoDB Community Server](https://www.mongodb.com/download-center/community)
+- If you are a Windows User with WSL already installed you can type `sudo service mongodb start` to start the database.
+This step is really important before typing `npm start`.
+- If you are a Mac User type `brew services start mongodb-community@4.4`.
+NOTE: You must follow Step 4 of Installation before typing this command.

 ### Select a storage folder and temporary folder (optional)